-- a.
-To ensure that subdivided parcels provide adequate resources (firewood, freshwater, soil, etc.), waste assimilation capacity (e.g. greywater), and are capable of supporting a variety of possible sustainable lifestyles. - b.
-To maintain existing low-density subdivision and land use rules in order to protect and preserve our natural environment. - c.
-To maintain and encourage a pattern of low-density, low-impact land-use that supports sustainable, self-sufficient lifestyles. - d.
-To encourage the establishment of owner-operated, small-scale, low intensity home based enterprises that prioritize having minimal impacts on neighbours, shared infrastructure, and environment. - e.
-To ensure residential development is self-sufficient in terms of freshwater and self-contained sewage disposal. - f.
-To ensure appropriate access to parcels is provided, taking into account special features such as water courses, old-growth trees, wildlife and topography, and existing trails and roads. - g.
+- 5.1.1 Objectives - a.
+To ensure that subdivided parcels provide adequate resources, including but, not limited to: (firewood, freshwaterpotable water, soil, etc.), waste assimilation and sewage disposal capacity. (e.g. greywater)., and - a-b.
+To ensure that subdivided parcels are capable of supporting a variety of possible sustainable lifestyles. - b.c.
+To maintain existing low-density subdivision and land use rules in order to protect and preserve our natural environment. - e.d.
+To maintain and encourage a pattern of low-density, low-impact land-use that supports sustainable, self-sufficient lifestyles. - d.e.
+To encourage the establishment of owner-operated, small-scale, low intensity home based enterprises that prioritize having minimal impacts on neighbours, shared infrastructure, and environment. - e-f.
+To ensure residential development is self-sufficient in terms of freshwater and self-contained sewage disposal. - f.g.
+To ensure appropriate access to parcels is provided, taking into account special features such as water courses, old-growth trees, wildlife and topography, and existing trails and roads. - g.h.
 To ensure home enterprises are in harmony with the rural residential neighbourhoods.